 Don’t be shy to ask for help!

-Let your viewers know you are pushing for Twitch partnership in mind.
+Let your viewers know you are pushing for a Twitch partnership in mind.
 Letting the community know your intentions might encourage them to tune in, and other kind-hearted streamers might also give you the support you need.

 If you have no community to approach, chances are you may not be ready to apply for partnership yet.
 Better buckle up and fix that immediately.
 Cultivate a social network to speak of on Twitch as early as today.